Is the Peculiar Galactic Center Transient Swift J174610.4-290018 A Nova Outburst?: Data Preparation

 \subsection{\it NuSTAR}

 Between April 4 -- 12, 2024, {\it NuSTAR} conducted 9 observations of the Sgr A* region, which also covered Swift J174610 with a total exposure of $\sim 150$ ks.
 Thanks to its sensitivity in the hard X-ray band (3–79 keV), {\it NuSTAR} provides crucial information on the source’s overall spectral characteristics, helping to constrain the plasma temperature.
 Data reduction was performed using the HEASoft v6.35 task {\it nupipeline}.
-A consistent 30$''$-radius extraction region was applied to all observations.
+A consistent 30$''$-radius extraction region was applied to all observations, while the background was extracted from an annular region with inner and outer radii of 60$''$ and 120$''$, respectively.
+The NuSTAR light curve in the 2–8 keV band was extracted from this region and the count rates were converted to fluxes using the best-fit spectral model.
 Spectra from individual observations were generated with the HEASoft tool {\it nuproducts} and combined separately for the two focal-plane modules, FPMA and FPMB, but fitted simultaneously.